 The audit, which was released in March, largely comported with the department findings.
-It noted that while the probes from the Taser didn't penetrate the man's clothing, they appeared to have knocked the man back to a seated position, where he remained until backup arrived.
+It noted that, while the probes from the Taser didn't penetrate the man's clothing, they appeared to have knocked the man back to a seated position, where he remained until a backup police unit arrived.
 But it also raised questions about the officer's repeated use of profanity when speaking to the bicyclist, who alleged that, as a Black man, he was being unfairly "profiled."
-The officer, the auditor wrote, appeared to "quickly match the subject's pugnacious demeanor with his own" and made no attempt to deescalate the situation.
+The officer, the auditor wrote, appeared to "quickly match the subject's pugnacious demeanor with his own" and made no attempt to de-escalate the situation.

-With the added scope, the OIR Group reports promise to be both more substantive and more predictable in their release dates.
-The firm's historic practice of releasing reports twice a year was halted in 2019, as the auditor and the city debated what types of cases the firm should be reviewing.
+In addition to their added scope, the OIR Group reports promise to be more predictable in their release dates.
+The firm's historic practice of releasing reports twice a year halted in 2019, as the auditor and the city debated the types of cases the firm should be reviewing.
 In December 2019, the council voted to remove from its scope internal disputes within the department, a change that prevented OIR Group from releasing its findings about an incident in which a police supervisor used a racial slur when talking to a Black officer.
 The change, which was reversed last year, created months of delays in the reporting process.

 On Monday, however, the council generally agreed that the city should give the auditor even more responsibilities in vetting police incidents and procedures.
 Council member Eric Filseth noted that the Alvarez incident never would have come to light if not for footage of the arrest that Alvarez captured through his surveillance camera.
 He recommended a performance audit that analyzes the internal controls within the Police Department, with the goal of ensuring that cases like that don't remain hidden from the public in the future.